 As I plan that 2nd grade year, I find myself going back to some of the same curriculum I used with my big kids (who are now in high school.)
 Curriculum that worked.
 Curriculum that made a difference.
 Curriculum that held interest.
-Curriculum I like to call tried and true.
+The curriculum I like to call tried and true.

 With so many, many choices on the market, it can be easy to jump from one thing to another thinking the next new thing will be better.
 More learning.
 More fun.
 More whatever.
-Of course, I’ve switched things up here and there to meet different learning styles, interests or academic needs.
+Of course, I’ve switched things up here and there to meet different learning styles, interests, or academic needs.
 But, the curricula I’ve listed below are products that I wouldn’t dare trade.